Walks and talks that are guided by experts and dedicated to close observation and deep appreciation of the world.

 Saunter with leading naturalists and learn directly from nature as you observe and reflect.
 Or, saunter alongside historians in the footsteps of Henry.
 Or, enjoy a “true sauntering of the eye” with lectures that take deep dives into topics of nature, society, and history.

-Amity Wilczek is an evolutionary ecologist and educator who taught at Harvard and Brown before transitioning to Deep Springs College, where over 10 years she served as Herbert Reich Chair of Natural Sciences, Academic Dean, and Vice President.
-Her work on plant responses to changing environments has appeared in Science, PNAS, Ecology, American Naturalist, and Philosophical Transactions of the Royal Society among others.
-Nearly all of her research involves substantial collaboration with undergraduate and pre-PhD co-authors.
-Amity currently lives in Concord, Massachusetts and serves as a trail steward of the Emerson-Thoreau Amble for the town.
+Dr. Amity Wilczek is an evolutionary ecologist whose role as an educator and researcher has been shaped by attention to place, history, and student experience.
+Her teaching career started at Harvard and Brown before transitioning to Deep Springs College, where over 10 years she served as Herbert Reich Chair of Natural Sciences, Academic Dean, and Vice President.
+Her work on plant responses to changing environments has appeared in Science, PNAS, Ecology, American Naturalist, and Philosophical Transactions of the Royal Society.
+Amity currently lives in Concord, Massachusetts and serves as trail steward of the Emerson-Thoreau Amble for the town.

 Check back for more saunters.